-As shown on the slide, some common fears associated with testing positive for HIV include:
+As shown on the slide, some common fears for people with HIV include:

-- Fear of death-this may include fear of the unknown, fear that one's life had no meaning - Fear of suffering-this may include fear of pain, medical procedures, loss of physical, mental, social functioning. - Fear of harm to loved ones-this may include fear of emotional and financial hardship for family and friends, transmission of HIV to others. - Fear of loss of lifestyle-this is not the same as fear of death.
+- Fear of death-this may include fear of the unknown, fear that one's life had no meaning. - Fear of suffering-this may include fear of pain, medical procedures, loss of physical, mental, social functioning. - Fear of harm to loved ones-this may include fear of emotional and financial hardship for family and friends, transmission of HIV to others. - Fear of loss of lifestyle-this is not the same as fear of death.
 It can include fear of having to give up old routines, habits, style of coping.

-As the next slide suggests, it is important to realize that if you are in this situation you can expend a lot of energy trying to defend yourselves against your own fears, putting on layers of armor to protect you from harm, when in fact your fears may not accurately reflect reality.
-QUIZ ITEM
+As the slide suggests, it is important to realize that you can expend a lot of energy trying to defend yourselves against your own fears, putting on layers of armor to protect you from harm, when in fact your fears may not accurately reflect reality.
+QUIZITEM